jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/amd-hwa-tutorial.md

 :::

-1. Query the `render` and `video` groups id on the host system and use it in Docker cli or docker-compose file:
+1. Query the ids of the  `render` and `video` groups on the host system and use it in the Docker CLI or docker-compose file:

    :::note